Demo site

 ROC CurveConfusion Matrix

-Amongst the three loss functions, performs the best.
-While some overlap persists, it is minimised compared to the other strategies.
-This is likely due to its trait of ignoring easy negatives, leading to closer, yet acceptable, distances.
-At the optimal threshold, this model yields the lowest false acceptance of forgeries.
+Amongst the three loss function, performed the best.
+While some overlap persists, it is miniimsed compared to the other strategies.
+This is likely to due its design of ignoring easy negatives, leading to closer, yet acceptable, distances.
+At the optimal threshold, this model yielded the lowest false acceptance of forgeries

 Metric / Score (0.725)Semi-Hard Triplets (0.777)Hard Triplet (0.667)